 - A. Definition: An Associate Faculty member is a faculty member who is neither tenured, tenure- track, nor on a temporary full-time contract.
 By definition, an Associate Faculty member is a part-time or adjunct faculty member.
 An Associate Faculty appointment carries with it no promise or expectation of continued employment, and the College maintains the right to decide whether or not to rehire an Associate Faculty member subject to the terms and conditions set out in Article X. - B. Definition: A Senior Associate Faculty or a Distinguished Associate Faculty member is a faculty member who is neither tenured, tenure- track, nor on a temporary full-time contract.
 By definition, a Senior/Distinguished Associate Faculty member is a part-time or adjunct faculty member.
-This appointment carries with it no promise or expectation of continued employment, and the College maintains the right to decide whether or not to rehire a Senior/Distinguished Associate Faculty member subject to the terms and conditions set out in Article X. - C. Evaluation: The purpose of evaluation is to maintain quality instruction.
-Evaluation will consist of student evaluations, course observations, as well as input from the Division Chair and/or program coordinator. - 1.
-During the first three (3) quarters of employment, new Associate Faculty will be evaluated in at least one (1) course each quarter.
-The evaluation information will be retained in the associate faculty member's personnel file. - 2.
-Student evaluations for Associate Faculty will be conducted every quarter.
-Course observations will occur at least once every academic year following the first three (3) quarters of employment.
-The supervising dean may request more frequent evaluations as needed.
-Similarly, Associate Faculty may request more frequent evaluations, which may be administered at the discretion of the supervising dean. - 3.
-Once student evaluations and course observations are completed, the supervising dean may schedule a meeting with the associate faculty member to discuss performance.
-An associate faculty member may also request such a meeting with the supervising dean.
+This appointment carries with it no promise or expectation of continued employment, and the College maintains the right to decide whether or not to rehire a Senior/Distinguished Associate Faculty member subject to the terms and conditions set out in Article X. - C. Evaluation: Evaluation of Associate Senior Associate Faculty shall occur on a regular basis to ensure the effectiveness and quality of the instructional program.
+Evaluation shall include student surveys, course observations, a self-evaluation as well as input from the Division Chair. - 1.
+During the first three (3) quarters of employment and once each academic year beyond the first three (3) quarters, it is the responsibilities of the assigned dean/director to see that the faculty member be observed by a qualified observer.
+The assigned dean/director, in collaboration with the division chair, may request more frequent evaluation as needed.
+The observer will provide the observation report to the faculty member with copies sent to Human resources to be retained in the associate faculty member's personnel file.